helidon-io/helidon/docs/se/security/introduction.md

 - Uses `io.helidon.Config`

 As mentioned above, security features are implemented through providers, which are configured under key `security.providers`.
 Each element of the list is one security provider.
-The key of the provider must match its config key (as documented in [Security Providers][security-providers] for each supported provider).
+The key of the provider must match its config key (as documented in [Security Providers](providers.md) for each supported provider).

 A key `enabled` can be used for each provider to provide fine control of which providers are enabled/disabled, for example to support different setup in testing and in production environments.